Triangular Distribution Generator & Visualizer

 What do a, c, and b mean?

-a is the minimum, c is the mode (most likely), and b is the maximum.
-They are often used as optimistic / most likely / pessimistic inputs.
+a is the minimum, c is the mode or most likely value, and b is the maximum.

 What should I do first on this page?